seerapusairam/my-rag-app/README.md

 ## How It Works

 1.  **Indexing**:
-    *   When the server starts, the `setupRagPipeline` function in `setupRag.js` is called.
+    *   When the server starts, the `setupRag` function in `setupRag.js` is called.
     *   It loads the text from `data.txt` using `TextLoader`.
     *   The text is split into smaller chunks using `RecursiveCharacterTextSplitter`.
     *   These chunks are then converted into vector embeddings using `GoogleGenerativeAIEmbeddings` (`gemini-embedding-001`).
-    *   The embeddings are stored in an in-memory `MemoryVectorStore`.
+    *   The embeddings are then added to a ChromaDB collection.

 2.  **Retrieval and Generation**:
-    *   The `/ask` endpoint in `app.js` receives a question.
+    *   The `/ask` endpoint (handled by `router/askRouter.js` and `controller/appController.js`) receives a question.
-    *   The `askQuestion` function in `setupRag.js` is called with the user's question.
+    *   The `askController` function calls `askQuestion` from `setupRag.js` with the user's question.
-    *   A retriever searches the `MemoryVectorStore` for the most relevant document chunks based on the question.
+    *   A retriever queries the ChromaDB collection for the most relevant document chunks based on the question.
     *   The retrieved chunks and the original question are passed to a prompt template.
     *   The `ChatGoogleGenerativeAI` model (`gemini-1.5-flash`) generates an answer based on the provided context.
     *   The answer is then sent back as a JSON response.